inarizushi/fungus-site/docs/recipes/index.md

 <!-- **************************************************** -->
 ## Finding the example folders and scene files
-Two folders are created when you install Fungus, the Fungus features themeslves (in folder 'Fungus') and a set of examples (in folder 'FungusExamples').
+Two folders are created when you install Fungus, the Fungus features themslves (in folder 'Fungus') and a set of examples (in folder 'FungusExamples').

 Examples include Drag and Drop, Sherlock and Fungus Town:
 <br>